APPLY NOW FOR FALL JOBS

 • Records audio of interviews (with source permission) in addition to taking thorough notes.

-• Makes story revisions and/or revisits or adds sources immediately as assigned by
+• Makes story revisions and/or revisits or adds sources immediately as assigned by editors.

 • Provides relevant hyperlinks and sidebar information to the section editor.

-• Collaborates with section editors, multimedia editor, photographers, and videographers in
+• Collaborates with section editors, multimedia editor, photographers, and videographers in enhancing written storytelling with visuals such as photos, video, and graphics.

-• Learns and uses digital tools as assigned for maps, charts, graphics and
+• Learns and uses digital tools as assigned for maps, charts, graphics and data journalism.

-• Is always on the lookout for compelling story ideas and strives to include
+• Is always on the lookout for compelling story ideas and strives to include coverage of UP community members who may be underrepresented on campus.

-“beat” (ie: Campus Safety, Dept of Res Life, academic depts.., etc.) assigned by News Editor to nurture relationships and foster story ideas.
+• Maintains contact on at least a bi-weekly basis with key sources in campus beat: Campus Safety, Department of Res Life, academic departments etc.) assigned by News Editor to nurture relationships and foster story ideas.

-• When not in class, responds to breaking news by providing reporting/writing/photo/video as directed by editors
+• When not in class, responds to breaking news by providing reporting/writing/photo/video as directed by editors.

-• Writes at least one commentary per semester for the Opinions section
+• Writes at least one commentary per semester for the Opinions section.

-• Notifies editor immediately if a correction of the published piece is needed
+• Notifies editor immediately if a correction of the published piece is needed.

-• Uses social media in a professional manner including posting links to Beacon
+• Uses social media in a professional manner including posting links to Beacon content.

-• Takes photos and or video with smartphone or camera using apps as assigned
+• Takes photos and or video with smartphone or camera using apps as assigned.

-• Reads professional-level journalism on a regular basis and as assigned by adviser
+• Reads professional-level journalism on a regular basis and as assigned by adviser.

-• Stays informed on current events
+• Stays informed on current events.

-• May not be employed by UP Marketing or UP Athletics or on ASUP
+• May not be employed by UP Marketing or UP Athletics or on ASUP.

 APPLY NOW